-- health insurance risks pursued on a similar basis as non-life insurance (NSLT health insurance); - health insurance risks pursued on a similar basis as life insurance (SLT health insurance).
+- risks of health insurance pursued on a similar basis as non-life insurance (NSLT health insurance); - risks of health insurance pursued on a similar basis as life insurance (SLT health insurance).

 The Group is exposed to both types of health underwriting risk.
-The majority of the exposure relates to accident insurance, which is classified as NSLT health insurance, whereas the exposure to SLT health insurance is low.
+The majority of the exposure relates to accident insurance, which is classified as NSLT health insurance, whereas the exposure to SLT health underwriting risk is low.

-NSLT health underwriting risks are very similar in nature to non-life underwriting risks, which are discussed in greater detail in section C.1.1 Non-life underwriting risk of this report and, as such, are managed by the Group using similar techniques, i.e. by means of a well-designed underwriting process, the control of risk concentration for accident and health insurance products, and adequate reinsurance protection.
+NSLT health underwriting risks are very similar in nature to non-life underwriting risks, which are discussed in greater detail in section C.1.1 Non-life underwriting risk of this report and, as such, are managed by the Group using similar techniques, i.e., by means of a well-designed underwriting process, the control of risk concentration for accident and health insurance products, and adequate reinsurance protection.

-SLT health underwriting risks are very similar in nature to life underwriting risks, and are therefore managed by the Group using similar techniques.
+SLT health underwriting risks are very similar in nature to life underwriting risks and are therefore managed by the Group using similar techniques.
 Life underwriting risks are discussed in greater detail in section C.1.2 Life underwriting risk of this report.

 The Group makes quantitative assessments of health underwriting risk using the Standard Formula.
-According to this formula, the Group was exposed to health underwriting risk in the amount of EUR 39.8 million as at 31 December 2023 (31 December 2022: EUR 32.5 million), representing 8.5% (31 December 2022: 7.4%) of the total SCR of all risk modules21.
-The level of health underwriting risk under the Standard Formula as at 31 December 2023 is therefore slightly higher than in the previous year.
+According to this formula, the Group was exposed to health underwriting risk in the amount of EUR 41.7 million as at 31 December 2024 (31 December 2023: EUR 39.8 million), representing 8.2% (31 December 2023: 8.5%) of the total SCR of all risk modules.
+The level of health underwriting risk under the Standard Formula as at 31 December 2024 is therefore slightly higher than in the previous year.

-The SLT health underwriting risk in 2023 remained at a similar level to the previous period.
-However, the NSLT health underwriting risk and the health catastrophe insurance increased slightly, partly due to growth in the accident insurance portfolio and partly due to a change in the contract boundary of one of the accident products.
+The SLT health underwriting risk in 2024 remained at a similar level to the previous period.
+However, the NSLT health underwriting risk and the catastrophe risk in health insurance slightly increased, driven by the growth of the accident insurance portfolio.